String Manipulation

 .replace(' ', ''))

-Python provides a variety of methods for basic string manipulation.
-Although simple, these methods are the primitives that piece together to form more complex string operations.
+Although simple, these methods are the primitives that we can piece together to form more complex string operations.
 These methods are conveniently defined on all Python strings and do not require importing other modules.
-Although it is worth familiarizing yourself with the complete list of string methods, we describe a few of the most commonly used methods in the table below.
+Although it is worth familiarizing yourself with the complete list of string methods, we describe a few of the most commonly used methods in Table 13.1.

 Method |